pingwin02/MusicBro/README.md

 For development purposes, you can run the bot using the command `npm run dev`.

-## Known Issues

-- Spotify and SoundCloud are not supported for now.
-- When in queue is NSFW or premium video, bot might crash, because of extractor error: `ERR_NO_RESULT: Could not extract stream for this track`.

 ## License

 MusicBro is released under the [MIT License](LICENSE).